Welcome to UNM's Dental Residency Program

 - All applicants must hold a DDS, DMD or equivalent degree from an accredited U.S. or Canadian dental school prior to admission to the program.

 - Prospective candidates may download an application from the Match registration portal.
 The portal provides a standardized format, relieving applicants of the need to complete multiple applications.

 Material must be submitted by January 10, 2019.
 Late applications will be considered on a case-by-case basis.

 Thank you for applying to the Advanced Education in General Dentistry Residency Program at the University of New Mexico School of Medicine.
 We are looking for applicants who have integrity and good interpersonal skills – someone who is a team player, assumes responsibility and is reliable.

 We evaluate applicant essays, externships or extracurricular experiences in general (or specialty) dentistry, letters of evaluation, general extracurricular experiences, public health experience or other work experience, GPR/AEGD/other specialty advanced program completions, publications, presentations and research.

 Admissions policy and process

 The AEGD program is open to graduates of American Dental Association accredited DDS or DMD programs in the U.S. or equivalent programs in Canada.
 Applicants must have passed Part I of the National Dental Board Examination and must pass Part II of the National Dental Board Examination prior to beginning the AEGD residency.

-For the 2016-2017 application cycle, the UNM School of Medicine AEGD residency program participates in PASS, but it does not participate in the Match.
+For the 2018-2019 application cycle, the UNM School of Medicine AEGD residency program participates in PASS and the Match.
 The program also does not require applicants to take the Advanced Dental Admission Test (ADAT).